 And with the LEGO manufacturers seriously developing sustainable alternatives to the traditional plastic brick, and promising not just a neutral but positive impact on the planet, you could even be investing in Earth’s future: keeping the planet operational for long enough to see Junior’s early brick experiments made real!

 METHODOLOGY & SOURCES

 To determine the costs of individual LEGO sets in specific countries, we first utilized a Virtual Private Network (VPN) service, Surfshark, to log into a virtual server in each of the countries listed.
 This way, when we searched for the item in Google Shopping, data local to that country was populated into the search, rather than from our researchers’ locations in the USA and Great Britain.

-Currencies and exchange rates were all determined through XE.com, and were derived between July 15-17 2020.
-Sales tax rates for each country were likewise collected from publicly-available data.
+Currencies and exchange rates were all determined through XE.com, in October 2020.
+Sales tax rates for applicable countries were collected from tradingeconomics.com.
 All final prices are listed in USD.

-Sales tax is included in the final calculated price; shipping costs are not.
+Shipping costs are not included in the final price.
 Google Shopping was primarily used to find prices for new units of each LEGO set; in regions where Google Shopping wasn’t available, we searched for either official LEGO sellers, or for other well-established sales platforms (for example, in Central and South America, the online marketplace MercadoLibre.com was used).

 The data we collected and used to make these maps can be viewed in full at bit.ly/LEGOPricesMapped.